Boeing 737 MAX update

 Where do the Boeing 737 MAX fly to?

-- Our Boeing 737 MAX flights will resume on Feb.
-1, 2021 on flights between Toronto and Montreal, Halifax, Winnipeg, Ottawa and Edmonton.
+- Our Boeing 737 MAX flights resumed on Feb.
+1, 2021, starting with flights between Toronto and Montreal, Halifax, Winnipeg, Ottawa and Edmonton.

-- We will gradually add the Boeing 737 MAX into our North America schedule as we determine the right routes the aircraft would be the best scheduled based on its range and its size.
+- We gradually added the Boeing 737 MAX into our North America schedule as we determined the right routes the aircraft would be the best scheduled based on its range and its size.

 What are the features of the Boeing 737 MAX?